Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Vectorial Representations

 \begin{proof} A careful investigation of the proof of Lemma~\ref{lem:basicProperties} shows the first and the second claims.
-The third claim is an immediate consequence from the constraint $\onev^\top_p x^{ji}(t) = \onev^\top_q y^i(t)$.
-The details are omitted for brevity. \end{proof}
+The third claim is an immediate consequence from the constraint $\onev^\top_p x^{ji}(t) = \onev^\top_q y^i(t)$ that was proved in Lemma~\ref{lem:basicProperties}. \end{proof}